qwat/qwat-data-sample/README.md

     psql -d qwat -f 201600302_plain_qwat.backup

-- now open the qgis project **qwat.qgs** from the main qwat repository (https://github.com/qwat/QWAT/tree/master/qgis-project) and you should see this screen after loading qgis.qgs
+- now open the qgis project **qwat.qgs** from the main qwat repository (https://github.com/qwat/QWAT/tree/master/qgis-project) and you should see this screen:

 ![qwat-demo](qgis.png)